tembo-io/website/landing/src/content/blog/2023-09-06-tembo-stacks/index.md

 Postgres has evolved to where people have started talking about using “Postgres for everything.”
 There’s strong agreement that it’s wise to use Postgres until you find a strong reason for why you can’t use it anymore - either a very specialized use case, or scale which can’t be achieved by Postgres.
 This topic was well-discussed on [hacker news](https://news.ycombinator.com/item?id=33934139) thanks to a [blog](https://www.amazingcto.com/postgres-for-everything/) by a friend, Steven Schmidt.

-And to clarify, when I say Postgres, I mean the entire Postgres ecosystem - this includes Postgres, its extensions and ecosystem tooling for high-availabilty, backups, connection pooling, etc. All of these together turn Postgres into a powerful data platform which you can use to run diverse workloads.
+And to clarify, when I say Postgres, I mean the entire Postgres ecosystem - this includes Postgres, its extensions and ecosystem tooling for high-availability, backups, connection pooling, etc. All of these together turn Postgres into a powerful data platform which you can use to run diverse workloads.
 However, it’s easier said than done.

 ## Making “Postgres for Everything” real